Koushikon/Apps.Dotnet/Readme.md

 ## EditorConfig_Setup
 - Setup a `.editorconfig` file to Reorganize the Text, Indentation, Naming convention etc.

+## FileUploading
+- `WebApi`: This web api project implements large file uploading using Stream instead of bye[] or MemoryStream which take lot of resources on the server.
+- `WebMVC`:

 ## FluentValidationApp
 - User Input Validation using Nuget Package `Fluent Validation`.
 - Use Fluent Validation for different Project types `Console`, `WebApp` etc.